 You see, I love meal planning for dinners (obviously…).
-I love everything about creating new meal plans – finding new recipes to try on Pinterest, mixing and matching ideas so we’re not eating chicken 5 nights in a row, or mexican for 4 days straight, etc.
+I love everything about creating new monthly meal plans – finding new recipes to try on Pinterest, mixing and matching ideas so we’re not eating chicken 5 nights in a row, or mexican for 4 days straight, etc.

 You know what I don’t love?

 Since I’m a work at home mom, I felt the pressure to make these elaborate gluten-free, dairy-free, nut-free, organic, non-GMO lunches – and don’t even think about serving it in a plastic container that might have BPA or BHA in it!
 Metal or glass containers only.
 As a matter of fact, make sure your kid only drinks out of glass cups with stainless steel straws.

 Just to be clear, I’m not judging you if you do this!
 As a matter of fact I’m all for this and would love to do it one day.
 This is just not my day to focus on that.
 Probably not my year either…

 It paralyzed me so instead of feeding my kid healthy, homemade lunches I was giving him the same thing over and over.

 After 3 stellar days in a row of giving my pre-schooler PB+J, I decided to do something about it.
 But I did NOT want to add lunches to my overall meal plan and try to come up with new ideas.

 I was stressing out about feeding him a great variety of foods and trying to be super mom and in reality, I was doing the complete opposite.

 So first, I went and grabbed this freezer meal plan real quick, and was surprised I had everything on hand!
 And then, this is what I did: